ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise13/README.md

   1. For each of these three methods, make sure you understand what the possible return values are and under what circumstances each value can be returned.
-  2. Read the code in InsertCodeHere.cs – it tests the Car class.
+  2. Read the code at the top of Car.cs.
+It tests the Car class.
 Before running the program, try to predict the outcome.
   3. Run the program and check that the outcome is as you predicted.
 If not, you may need to read the Car class code again.